-We plan to further increase the sales of our products by deepening our penetration of geographic markets globally.
-Although our products are sold to customers in over 200 countries and territories, we still have relatively little experience in many countries in the world.
+We plan to further increase the sales of our products by deepening our penetration of geographic markets globally, and in 2018, we completed the acquisition of Ezbuy, an e-commerce platform primarily serving South and Southeast Asia.
+Although our products are sold to customers in over 140 countries and territories, we still have relatively little experience in many countries in the world.
 It is costly to establish, develop and maintain international operations and websites and mobile applications and promote our brand internationally.
 The expansion of product sales into such geographic markets may not be profitable on a sustained basis for many reasons including, but not limited to:

-- local economic and political conditions; - government regulation of online retail, other online services and electronic devices and restrictive governmental actions (such as trade protection measures, including export duties and quotas and custom duties and tariffs), nationalization and restrictions on foreign ownership; - restrictions on sales or distribution of certain products or services and uncertainty regarding intellectual property rights and liability for products, services and content on our websites and mobile applications or social marketing channels; - business licensing or certification requirements, such as for imports, exports and electronic devices; - limited fulfillment and technology infrastructure;

-- laws and regulations regarding consumer protection, import and export requirements, duties, tariffs, other trade-related barriers or restrictions, data protection, privacy, network security, encryption and restrictions on pricing or discounts; - lower levels of Internet use; - · lower levels of consumer spending and fewer growth opportunities compared to our current geographic markets; - lower levels of credit card usage and increased payment risk; and - difficulty in staffing, developing and managing foreign operations as a result of language and cultural differences.
+- · local economic and political conditions; - government regulation of online retail, other online services and electronic devices and restrictive governmental actions (such as trade protection measures, including export duties and quotas and custom duties and tariffs), nationalization and restrictions on foreign ownership; - · restrictions on sales or distribution of certain products or services and uncertainty regarding intellectual property rights and liability for products, services and content on our websites and mobile applications or social marketing channels; - business licensing or certification requirements, such as for imports, exports and electronic devices; - · limited fulfillment and technology infrastructure; - · laws and regulations regarding consumer protection, import and export requirements, duties, tariffs, other trade-related barriers or restrictions, data protection, privacy, network security, encryption and restrictions on pricing or discounts; - · lower levels of Internet use; - · lower levels of consumer spending and fewer growth opportunities compared to our current geographic markets; - · lower levels of credit card usage and increased payment risk; and - difficulty in staffing, developing and managing foreign operations as a result of language and cultural differences.